ryandhasgit/Comedy/Beat Bin/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend.md

 Compliment your new girlfriend
 Something personal.
 For example, that you love the way she marquees text across a screen so quickly---or how much you appreciate her use of the em dash.

-Resist the urge to check in
+Resist the urge to check in with your ex
 Guilt can rack up and make you rethink your decision.
 But remember, this is what you want.
 It is, what you want, right?
 For us to be together?
 Good, that's what I thought.

 Get the closure you need